Scotland recall Johnson for Italy game

-Six Nations 2022: Scotland v Italy - Sam Johnson recalled, Kyle Steyn starts
+Six Nations 2022: Italy v Scotland - Sam Johnson, Kyle Steyn, Hamish Watson, Matt Fagerson start

 Last updated on .From the section Scottish Rugby